OSGeo/PROJ/docs/source/apps/proj.rst

     projected coordinates within one datum.

-    The :program:`cs2cs` program operates similarly, but allows translation between any paor of definable coordinate reference systems, including support for datum translation.
+    The :program:`cs2cs` program operates similarly, but allows translation between any pair of definable coordinate reference systems, including support for datum translation.

     See also